If, after reading the FAQs below, you still have questions, please contact Dr. Cynthia Reynolds. Your inquiry will receive a response within 2 days.

 No. You do not have to quit your job to complete Internship.
 However, if you are unable to perform your job duties and complete the Internship requirements, you may have quit or take a leave of absence.

 Yes.
 However, your student file will become inactive after a two (2) period of absence.
 You must reactivate your file after the two year period of inactivity/absence.

 All school counseling students are required to pass a comprehensive examination toward the end of the program in order to graduate with the master's degree.
-The comprehensive examination helps students solidify didactic knowledge, Praxis examination (the National Teacher Exam-NTE for School Counselors).
+The comprehensive examination helps students solidify didactic knowledge, Praxis examination (the National Teacher Exam for School Counselors).
 The School Counseling Program employs the Counselor Preparation Comprehensive Examination (CPCE) for this purpose.
-As of this date, the CPCE will cost $40 per student per examination administration.
+Contact CPCE for cost information.
 Students are encouraged to prepare in advance for this expense.